standardebooks/tools/README.md

 	Create a skeleton of a new Standard Ebook.

+-	### `se css-select`

+	Print the results of a CSS selector evaluated against a set of XHTML files.

 -	### `se dec2roman`

 	Convert a decimal number to a Roman numeral.